mijenner/MiJenner.ConfigUtils-FolderManager/README.md

 * ```PolicyFileDocument```: Windows C:\Users\john\Documents, MacOS: /Users/john/, Linux: todo
 * ```PolicyFileDontUse```: Do not use storage in this location.

-Note: the latter may not be possible due to security settings on Windows.
+Note: PolicyFileDocument may not be possible due to security settings on Windows, I've run into this one in a development environment.

 # Create FolderManager instance
 Next, you will typically create a FolderManager instance, based on the just created configuration: